© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval settlement at Lower Barpham Farm is a scheduled monument protected by Historic England under reference 1015883.
 View the official record →

-Deserted medieval settlement at Lower Barpham Farm is a scheduled ancient monument located in Sussex, comprising the earthwork remains of a medieval village settlement.
+Deserted medieval settlement at Lower Barpham Farm is a collection of earthwork remains representing a medieval rural community in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015883.

 Deserted medieval settlement at Lower Barpham Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015883.